Database Design Best Practices

 For example, if you are designing a CRM application, your entities might include:

 Plan For Relationships

 Analyze your target domain and discover relationships between entities.

 What are relations in a database?
 Database relations are associations or links between tables, where the value in one's table field references to (usually) primary key in another table.

 In the case of a one-to-one relationship you often won't need a separate table, consider keeping data for both entities in one table.

 In this case, a record in one table can be related to several records in another table.
 For our CRM example, you could find that

-customers, so one customer can have multiple orders.
-But usually, one order cannot be placed from more than one customer.
+customers, as in one customer can have multiple orders, but one order is not usually placed by more than one customer.
 This means

 orderstable should have